hetida/hetida-designer/docs/user_guide/tutorials/exec_wirings_adapters.md

 # Execution, Wirings and Adapters

-The [Component and Workflow Tutorial](./component_workflow_tutorial.md) describes how to develop and test execute transformations via the hetida designer user interface.
+The [Component and Workflow Tutorial](./component_workflow_tutorial.md) describes how to develop and test-execute transformations via the hetida designer user interface.
 Here we want to dive deeper into the necessary ingredients for transformation execution.

 ## The Adapter System

 hetida designer provides a flexible adapter system allowing integration of arbitrary data sources and sinks.
 It allows you to write your own custom adapters and makes them available in user interfaces making it possible to discover, browse and search data sources and sinks.
 One example for such a user interface is the hetida designer test execution dialog itself.

-The adapter system allows to execute the exact same workflow on local csv files as inputs during experimentation/development and then switch to production database data simply through swapping adapters in a so-called "wiring" data structure.
+The decoupling provided by the adapter system allows to execute the exact same workflow on local csv files during experimentation/development and then switch to production database data simply through swapping adapters in a so-called "wiring" data structure.

 ![wiring](../../diagrams/wiring-concept.excalidraw.svg)

 An adapter is a piece of software providing actual access to data sources and sinks as well as make these sources and sinks discoverable.
 See the [introduction to the adapter system](../../adapter_system/intro.md) for detailed explanations/documentation.

-hetida designer comes with a set of built-in adapters for files in a mounted volume, SQL databases, Kafka or Cloud "blob" storage and more.
+hetida designer comes with a set of built-in adapters for files in a mounted volume, SQL databases, Kafka or Cloud / Blob storage and more.

 Here for demonstration purposes we utilize the Demo Adapter that is provided with the docker compose setup.